hashicorp/terraform-provider-google/website/docs/r/pubsub_subscription.html.markdown

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.

+<a name="nested_bigquery_config"></a>The `bigquery_config` block supports:

+* `table` -
+  (Required)
+  The name of the table to which to write data, of the form {projectId}.{datasetId}.{tableId}

+* `use_topic_schema` -
+  (Optional)
+  When true, use the topic's schema as the columns to write to in BigQuery, if it exists.

+* `write_metadata` -
+  (Optional)
+  When true, write the subscription name, messageId, publishTime, attributes, and orderingKey to additional columns in the table.
+  The subscription name, messageId, and publishTime fields are put in their own columns while all other message properties (other than data) are written to a JSON object in the attributes column.

+* `drop_unknown_fields` -
+  (Optional)
+  When true and useTopicSchema is true, any fields that are a part of the topic schema that are not part of the BigQuery table schema are dropped when writing to BigQuery.
+  Otherwise, the schemas must be kept in sync and any messages with extra fields are not written and remain in the subscription's backlog.

 <a name="nested_push_config"></a>The `push_config` block supports: